jessicadsewell/TriviaGame/README.md

 # TriviaGame

+In this assignment, I created a Star Wars Trivia game using JavaScript, jQuery and a timer.

-* Begin the trivia game by selecting the "start" button.
+The user will begin the game by selecting the "start" button.

-* Once the start timer begins, the timer will count down and there will be a display of quetions with multiple choice answers.
+Once the start timer begins, the user will have 30 seconds to answer as many questions as they can.

-* The player will have a limited amount of time to finish the quiz.

-* The game ends when the time runs out.
-The page will reveal the results holding the number of questions that players answer correctly and incorrectly.
+The game ends when the time runs out.
+The page will then reveal the results holding the number of questions that players answer correctly and incorrectly.
+If the player finishes before the timer is finished, there is a done button to submit and see the results.

-* The player cannot pick more than one answer per question.
+The player cannot pick more than one answer per question.

-* If the player finishes before the timer is finished, there is a done button to submit and see the results.